qruto/laravel-flora/README.md

 The main goal of _Laravel Power_ is to automate the process of setting up a Laravel application.

 All necessary actions to make the application ready to work in one place.
-Packages discovering, assets publishing, database migrations, etc.
+Packages discovering, assets publishing, database migrations, caching etc.

 > 🧠🚀 Put the knowledge of setup instructions at the application level.